andrescorrada/performance-curves/lift-measurements/README.md

 1. This campaign KPI is very hard to optimize.
 2. Your ad-engine is so biased that it is not detecting opportunities correctly.

+Implicitly, this curve is also defining the direction of improvement in the plot.
+In this case, being higher is better (closer to the oracle curve).

+### The curves for the two production stages

+The green and blue curves are two stages in the ad-serving pipeline that actually served ads during the campaign.
+But not that they are only part of the full pipeline.
+These ML stages, like most industrial data pipelines do not have "bite".
+They advise but do not decide.

+Here we see that the green stage is healthy and the blue stage is sick.
+It is sick because its highest scoring decisions are no better than random targeters (the red curves).
+We explain those curves next.

+### The curves for the ensemble of random targeters

+The two red curves in the plot are the envelopes that encompass the possible performance of 95% of the random targeters.

+A single random targeter synthetic campaign is randomly shuffling the campaign data table.
+The envelope (the two red curves) is constructed by identifying the 2.5 and 97.5 percentiles at each point for an ensemble of many such random shuffles.

+As we mentioned before, this is the synthetic baseline for this campaign.
+This plot answers the question - "Is this stage in the ad-serving pipeline better than most random targeters?"
+As you can see, the blue stage stumbles out of the gate.
+It ranks highest views that actually were some of the worst performers.

+Here is where the academic criticism of Performance Curves has been most silly.
+I've utilized this synthetic random lift measurement many times.
+I've done it in companies where the empirical random targeter baseline kept beating the campaign itself to the consternation of everyone.
+Using this measurement I was able to diagnose the problem and repeatedly fix it.
+In the process I discovered that most deployed models where no better than random guessers at the beginning.

+## The counterfactual problem with the random synthetic lift measurement

+The response to the continued empirical success with this lift measurement has ranged from:
+1. You don't have counterfactuals, this plot is irrelevant.
+2. Don't you think you are being harsh requiring that the model be above the 95 percentile?

+The above comments came from academics at Harvard and MIT.
+The empirical success of this method to repeatedly discover sick stages by comparing them to random targeters appears to be irrelevant.
+The possibility existed in all of those measurements that you could be deceived by lack of knowledge of counterfactuals.
+If you are an industrial scientist you see how silly this is.
+The **possibility** that we may be missing important information from counterfactuals is not an **actuality** that we are in a specific case.

+The counterfactual argument here could be something like-
+> You don't know if a synthetic campaign you trace in your plot
+> would actually obtain the data you are using in this comparison.
+> It could be that the blue sick stage, is actually okay.
+The other
+> stages are the ones that are sick, for example.
+They biased
+> the data collection and selected data that makes the blue one
+> look sick at the beginning.

+True.
+But I ask from industrial scientists, how often do well-engineered systems break down in 5 stages at the same time versus 1?
+The correct way to treat Performance Curves is to view them as generators of experimental tests.
+To provide to you, the industrial scientist, a tool that can find where your system is under-performing.
+In that world, the lack of counterfactual knowledge should not lead to analysis paralysis.
+You **can** perform the experiment to test in production, serving actual ads, if the conclusion you reach with this measurement is correct or not.